Faskyy/Faskyy/README.md

-- 🔭 I’m currently working on ...
-Wave!
-An online mobile social networking app.
-Read more about it here: https://fahdksara.com/#/wave/
-Interested in beta testing?
-Contact me!

 - 💬 Ask me about literally anything you want!
 I'm super friendly and would love to chat. :-)
 - 🌱 I’m currently learning Mobile Application Development for Android!
       **Repos are private, message me if interested!**